thor314/obsidian-setup/Getting Started with Obsidian.md

     - The native fonts are fine.
 I like custom fonts.
 I use [Fira Code](https://github.com/tonsky/FiraCode) for a monospace font, and I lately like [Cantarell](https://fonts.google.com/specimen/Cantarell), [Karla](https://fonts.google.com/specimen/Karla) and [Atkinson](https://brailleinstitute.org/freefont) for system and text fonts.
 If you want to font-dive, check out [nerdfonts](https://www.nerdfonts.com/).
 You may have to reload before Obsidian recognizes your fonts.[^1]
         - *jump to the end of this footnote by moving the cursor over the footnote and pressing Alt-f.
 Then press Alt-f again to jump back.*
     - If you ever want to make one-off tweaks to your Obsidian display, you can add your own CSS snippets at `.obsidian/snippets/your_snippet.css`.
 This vault comes with short two examples.
 - **Hotkeys** - This vault is my template vault for setting up new vaults.
 The keybindings in this vault are my preferred defaults; Your Mileage May Vary.
-I install [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) and [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) to upgrade a few editing keybinds.
+I install [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) to upgrade a few editing keybinds.

 #### Core Plugins
   We'll run through the plugins Obsidian ships with.
 Some are good, others are outclassed by existing community plugins.